Opioid Prescribing Reports Available

-Coming soon, SCW members who have an account on our LMS will be able to take our new course, A Surgical Prescriber’s Guide for Acute Pain Management and Opioid Stewardship, to recieve credits.
+SCW members who have an account on our LMS will be able to take our new course, A Surgical Prescriber’s Guide for Acute Pain Management and Opioid Stewardship, to receive credits.
+The grant for this course came from the Hendricks Family Foundation.
 Make sure to create your LMS account here to access this course!

 COVID-19 Resources for Surgeons